Inference on tissue transplantation experiments: Inference of the unknown experimental results

 We expect that biological knowledge of similarities between tissues could provide partial prior knowledge on the unknown experimental results.
 For example, we can measure the similarity by comparing the transcriptome information or concentrations of some critical molecules between tissues.
 Another choice is to calculate the distance between tissues on the developmental tree \cite{wang2020model}.
 Nevertheless, the developmental history of tissues is highly tangled, and the distance between tissues is difficult to define \cite{bernardini2013atlas}.

 In this paper, the aim is not to quantify the tissue similarity through experiments, but to illustrate what inference we can make when the tissue similarity has been given.
 Therefore, we artificially and rather arbitrarily assign the similarities between tissues and between experiments.
 We will also study the influence of different versions of similarities on the inference results.
+If we have enough data, we can use the inferred experimental results to check whether the assigned similarities are proper or not.

 Consider the experiments reported by Krneta-Stankic et al. \cite{krneta2010temporal} in Table \ref{KS} with seven different tissues of two classes: mesoderms (AM19, PM19, PM15) and lips (UL11, LL11, LL15, LL19).
 We stipulate that a mesoderm tissue and a lip tissue (e.g., AM19 and LL11) have low similarity; the same type of tissue at different stages (e.g., LL11 and LL15) or similar types of tissues at the same stage (e.g., UL11 and LL11) have high similarity; other pairs (e.g., UL11 and LL15) have medium similarity.
 Figure \ref{KSF1} illustrates similarities between tissues.
 This version of the similarity relationship is named ``tissue similarity chart A'', and more versions will be discussed later.
 For each experiment, we can make a prediction: if the donor and the host have high or medium similarity, the result tends to be normal; otherwise, the result tends to be abnormal.